catacomb-ai/catacomb/README.md

 # Catacomb
-Catacomb is a platform that hosts artificial intelligence systems so that anybody can interact with them in an intuitive way.
-We handle free deployment of machine learning models, from automatically generating a front-end application to handling analytics on model usage.
+Catacomb is the simplest machine learning platform for deploying prototypes, conducting quality assurance, and tracking production model performance.

 ## Usage